 The availability and quality of services also depended on the destination country.
 Other OFWs mentioned that they encountered doctors more meticulous than those in the Philippines.
-For example, a migrant worker employed in Hong Kong said that the doctor in Hong Kong provided a thorough physical examination.
+For example, a migrant worker employed in Hong Kong, SAR of China said that the doctor in Hong Kong, SAR of China provided a thorough physical examination.